PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          :attr multiple: Warn if any refinement references to multiple objects.
 Defaults to true. (boolean)
          :attr outside: Warn if refining line lies outside of the specified object.
 Defaults to true. (boolean)

+.. xml:tag:: <generator type="rectilinear1d" method="divide"> [rectilinear1d, divide]

+   Deprecated alias to :xml:tag:`<generator> [ordered, divide]`.

 .. xml:tag:: <generator type="ordered" method="simple"> [ordered, simple]

-   Simple generator creating the rectangular rectangular mesh lines at the edges of bounding box of each object of the geometry.
+   Simple generator creating the rectangular mesh consisting of ordered axes with lines at the edges of bounding boxes of each object of the geometry.
 This generator has no configuration.

+.. xml:tag:: <generator type="rectilinear1d" method="simple"> [rectilinear1d, simple]

+   Deprecated alias to :xml:tag:`<generator> [ordered, simple]`.

-.. xml:tag:: <generator type="rectangular2d" method="divide"> [ordered, divide]
+.. xml:tag:: <generator type="rectangular2d" method="divide"> [rectangular2d, divide]

    Generator that divides each geometry object along both axes into a specified number of elements, ensuring that two adjacent do not differ in size more than twice.